jlyoung/stringscanscraper/README.md

 It will then return a subset of the orignal list of urls which contain the search term.

 ### Prerequisites
-The following is required to run this application:
+The following are required to run this application:
 * [Python](https://www.python.org/downloads/)
 * [pip](https://pip.pypa.io/en/stable/installing.html)